ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * The "updated_rights" parameter does not encode the CBOR simple value `true` (0xf5).

-If the AS receives an error response from the RS, the AS replies to C with a succesful access token response, which includes the "access_token" parameter specifying the issued access token and includes the "token_upload" parameter encoding the value 1 (see {{sec-token_upload}}).
+If the AS receives an error response from the RS, the AS replies to C with a successful access token response, which includes the "access_token" parameter specifying the issued access token and includes the "token_upload" parameter encoding the value 1 (see {{sec-token_upload}}).

 The processing of the POST request to the authz-info endpoint from the AS is further described in {{sec-as-token-upload}}.